 Make sure you visit the Cathedral of St. Philip and St. James, an important religious landmark from the 15th century.
 This beautiful cathedral has a striking interior with marble columns, an impressive wooden ceiling, and stunning works of art.

-Day Trips from Sorrento
+Day trips from Sorrento

 Pompeii